dojo/docs/dojo/has.rst

  has.add("some-test-name", function(global, document, anElement){
    // global is a reference to global scope, document is the same
-   // anElement only exists in browser enviroments, and can be used
+   // anElement only exists in browser environments, and can be used
    // as a common element from which to do DOM working.
    // ALWAYS CLEAN UP AFTER YOURSELF in a test.
 No leaks, thanks.
    // return a Boolean from here.